aertsimon90/LeCatchu/README.md

 Buckle up.
 You’re about to see why v8.2 didn’t just raise the bar — it erased it.

-### xbase — The Parameter That Killed Brute-Force Forever
+### xbase — The Parameter That Killed Key Collision
 One integer.
 Infinite terror for attackers.

 - `xbase=1` → 77-digit internal states